 These two particular languages face the challenges of a language population illiterate in its mother tongue and a dominant majority language in which all business outside the home is conducted.
 These forces combine to threaten the languages’ long-term survival.

 It’s difficult to manage a country with such an array of languages and language issues have historically been deeply political ones.
-A recent decision by the government to replace German with Sanskrit (closely linked to the Hindi language and Hindu religious scripture) was seen a political move to favour Hindi and Hindu nationalism.
+A recent decision by the government to replace German with Sanskrit (closely linked to the Hindi language and Hindu religious scripture) was seen a political move to favor Hindi and Hindu nationalism.

 The rise and fall of different ruling factions is often reflected by the rise and fall of the languages they are associated with.
 These days English tends to be spoken by elite Indians and there’s a real problem of exclusion for Indians who don’t speak it.
 Curiously, it’s tech companies that are helping challenge this by enabling resources in local languages.
 For example, Samsung is making phones available in peoples’ own languages.